nolus-protocol/nolus-money-market/README.md

 ### New contracts

-Contract's addresses are dependent on the order in which they are deployed in the script.
+Contract addresses are dependent on the order in which they are deployed in the script.

 When adding a new contract, and it needs to be deployed with the genesis:
 1. Add it to the `scripts/deploy-contracts-genesis.sh` script.
 2. Ensure you preserve the order:
     * Your contract **is not** a dependency:
       * Add your initialization logic at the end and fill in the address that you get based on the contract's ID.
     * Your contract **is** a dependency:
-      * Find the position corresponding to contract's position in the dependency tree.
+      * Find the position corresponding to the contract's position in the dependency tree.
       * Assume the address of the first contract that you pushed down.
       * **Shift** down the addresses of the following contracts.

         In the end, you should be left with one contract for which there won't be an address to assume.
-      * After you have done with the address shifting, fill in the contract without an address the one you get based on the contract's ID.
+      * After you are done with the address shifting, fill out the address of the contract in the script file, which you get based on the contract's ID.

-### Reordering contracts because one is now dependency
+### Reordering contracts because one is now a dependency

-As mentioned in the section above, contract's addresses are dependent on the order in which they are deployed in the script.
+As mentioned in the section above, contract addresses are dependent on the order in which they are deployed in the script.

-When changing the order of deployment, reorder the contracts' addresses accordingly, thus the order of the actual addresses is **not** changed but contract who owns that address is.
+When changing the order of deployment, reorder the contracts' addresses accordingly, so the order of the actual addresses is **not** changed but the contract who owns that address is.

 ### Upgrade dependencies

 Using the previously installed cargo-edit one can easily upgrade the dependencies.

 For more details please refer to

 ```sh
 cargo upgrade --help